opencomponents/opencomponents.github.io/website/docs/consumers/client-side-rendering.md

 - It is recommended to use protocol-less urls for rendering so that we can use https where possible for security reasons
 - The `/oc-client/client.js` is a convenient shortcut for serving the browser oc-client of the **same version as the registry**.
 - The client can be before or after the components.
-When after, a rendering needs to happen via explicit call as described in this page: [advanced client-side operations](/docs/components/client-side-operations).
+When after, a rendering needs to happen via explicit call – see [advanced client-side operations](/docs/consumers/rendering-lifecycle).

 ## What exactly happens during a component's client-side rendering?